-Figure 6A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Calvinia in Namakwa Metro (a) and Kimberly in Frances Baard District (b), Northern Cape Province during epidemiological weeks 1-48, 2021.
+Figure 6A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Calvinia in Namakwa Metro (a) and Kimberly in Frances Baard District (b), Northern Cape Province during epidemiological weeks 1, 2021 to week 2, 2022.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

-In Northern Cape province, the NICD and Lumegen laboratories commenced quantitative testing of SARS-CoV-2 levels in wastewater treatment plants in Namakwa (Calvinia) and Frances Baard (Homevale) in epidemiological weeks 27 and 34, respectively (Figure 6A-B).
-Up until week 49, SARS-CoV-2 levels were rising or high and suggested ongoing transmission.
-However, a current assessment cannot be made due to absence of recent results.
+In Northern Cape province, the NICD and Lumegen laboratories commenced quantitative testing of SARS-CoV-2 levels in wastewater treatment plants in Namakwa (Calvinia) and Frances Baard (Homevale) in epidemiological weeks 27 and 34, 2021, respectively (Figure 6A-B).
+Up until week 49, 2021, SARS-CoV-2 levels were rising or high and suggested ongoing transmission.
+In Namakwa (Calvinia) the levels were as high as 3 log copies/ml in week 2, 2022.
+More results are required to confirm this.
+However, a current assessment cannot be made for France Baard due to absence of recent results.
 The public health authorities should continue surveillance for cases, promote vaccination and non-pharmaceutical interventions.